-Quite often employees respond better to rewards other than financial compensation .
-Putting the human element back into recognition goes farther in encouraging employee engagement.
-It’s not always about the benjamins.
+Quite often employees respond better to rewards other than financial compensation.
+Putting the human element back into recognition goes further in encouraging employee engagement.
+It’s not always about the Benjamins.

 - Concentrate on relaying the importance of good talent to their employees and effectively communicate how that affects them.
 Job security and improved company performance are two serious motivators.

 - Recognize a good referral.
 This can be done in so many ways, social sites, personalized thank yous, a special lunch or via the company site (bonus branding alert).